Sayan9661/LiveCryptoDataEngineering/README.md

 To understand our pipline, if you are a NYU student/faculty you can checkout our presentation slides: https://docs.google.com/presentation/d/1a31ZSwoWalOhHMRE-DMZHV_bYN83mCTpYGzosStfRjE/edit?usp=sharing

-In the first iteration, we are visualizing 4 famous cryptocurrencies.
+In this first iteration, we are visualizing the price of 4 famous cryptocurrencies: Bitcoin, Ethereum, Solana, Dogecoin.

-The final visualization product is created by Knowi and Grafana, checkout here for our knowi dashboard: https://www.knowi.com/d/E19ii0ripipLedrFLUbN1wh44lisFge40lBg1sDMOqKtZkUie
+The visualization product is powered by Knowi and Grafana, checkout here for our Knowi dashboard:

+https://www.knowi.com/d/E19ii0ripipLedrFLUbN1wh44lisFge40lBg1sDMOqKtZkUie

 The visualization should be updating live in 1-minute interval, indicating that the pipline is functioning.

-Grafana is our dockerzied version of visualization tool (running on Google Cloud), to see the output, login using username: `BigData` and password `bigdata2023` and then access the link:
+Grafana is our dockerzied version of visualization tool (running on Google Cloud).
+To see the output, login using username: `BigData` and password `bigdata2023` and then access the link:

 http://35.232.134.197:3000/d/b629c4e8-dd84-43cb-94cd-640d322be4ac/new-dashboard?orgId=1&refresh=10s